Differential/meteor-vulcanize/README.md

 Vulcanize
 ==============================================================================
-Just include an `imports.html` file anywhere available to the client, that contains the html imports that would normally go inside your `<head>` tag.
+1. Ensure all your components are located somewhere under your public directory.

-## Example
+2. Include an `imports.html` file anywhere available to the client, that contains the html imports that would normally go inside your `<head>` tag.

 ````
 <!-- Core Components -->
 <link rel="import" href="/components/core-animation/core-animation.html">